Langtang Valley TrekLangtang Valley Trek

 • Meals:Breakfast, Lunc, Dinner

-Today is the exciting day of this Short Langtang Trek.
-We wake up early in the morning to hike to the Kyanjin Ri or Tserko Ri.
-Kyanjin Ri lies at an elevation of 4773m, whereas Tserko Ri lies at 5150 meters.
-Both of the vantage point offers blistering views of mountain vistas like Langtang ranges, Ganesh Himal, Mt, Dorje Lakpa, and many other snowcapped peaks.
-If you climb Tserko Ri, you get the opportunity to witness Langtang Glaciers as well.
+Today is an exciting day of the 8-Day Langtang Valley Trek.
+You willl wake up early in the morning around 3 to be ready to hike to the Kyanjin Ri or Tserko Ri.
+Kyanjin Ri lies at an elevation of 4773m, whereas Tserko Ri lies at 4983 m.
+Both of the vantage point offers blistering views of mountain vistas like Langtang ranges, Ganesh Himal, Mt Dorje Lakpa, and many other snowcapped peaks.
+If you climb Tserko Ri, you get the opportunity to witness the Langtang Glaciers as well.
 After hiking up to Vantage Point, we return to Kyanjin Gompa to stay overnight.

 • Max Altitude:4773 meters